 Upon eligibility as per SBBC policy, Assistant Principals who have successfully completed three years in the position and meet district and state requirements are eligible to apply for the Principal Preparation Program.
 This program develops the skills and competencies of current Assistant Principals to the level of readiness for Florida Department of Education certification in the area of Principal K - 12.
 Through professional assessments, action research projects and an increased level of involvement in District initiatives, participants move outside the world of an Assistant Principal to develop and demonstrate effective implementation of the Florida Principal Leadership Standards.
-Their Professional Learning Teams (PLT) are comprised of the participant's site principal, a representative of Leadership Development, District Cadre Director, and an assigned principal mentor.
-In addition to being a mentee, Principal Preparation Program participants are given an opportunity to demonstrate their ability to build capacity by mentoring aspiring leaders or First Year Assistant Principals.
+Their Professional Learning Teams (PLT) who monitor their progress are comprised of the participant's site principal, a representative of Leadership Development, District Cadre Director, and an assigned principal mentor.
+In addition to being a mentee, Principal Preparation Program participants are given an opportunity to demonstrate their ability to build capacity by earning mentor credentialing and serve as mentors for First Year Assistant Principals.